Enchanting New Mexico Begins at Santa Fe RV Parks

 Two Santa Fe campgrounds are conveniently located on the southwest side of town.
 Located on busy Cerrillos Road, ether location is a good place to shop for groceries and supplies, or leave your toad at camp and catch the city bus into town.

 Trailer Ranch is a popular basecamp for 55-and-over RVers.
-It’s got RV park amenities like pull-through sites, a pet-friendly attitude, and rave reviews from visitors on Campground Reviews.
+It’s got RV park amenities like pull-through sites, a pet-friendly attitude, and rave reviews from visitors on RV LIFE Campgrounds.
 Since I’m not yet 55, I always stay across the street at Los Suenos RV Park.

 The park is clean and with good amenities like laundry facilities.
 It’s no-frills, with reasonable big-city rates.
 The best part is it will leave enough money in your wallet to savor Santa Fe’s art and cuisine scene.